 You have more flexibility early in your career than you will later!
 Avoid putting down roots that may limit your choices.
 It is much easier to break an apartment lease than to sell a home.
 Be open to relocating rather than letting your commute tolerance dictate your future.
 (And know how to discuss relocation with your partner.)

 Think about using this time to experiment.
 Do not write off a small town or another state just because it is not part of your plans.
-It just might turn into the perfect forever home.
+It just might turn into the perfect forever home, with a lucrative practice that offers ideas work-life balance.
 And if not, you can apply your learnings and move on!
 (See how one pair of urban dentists started with a short-term rural contract – and found that it was an ideal place to raise a family.)

 Also consider trying different types of dental practices.
 For example, if you enjoyed interning in a large practice, still give a small practice a try – it might be a better fit.
 Explore all the possibilities by downloading the Know Your Options ebook or watch our Exploring Your Options webinar.

 Listen to your gut

 The first practice you interview with may be the perfect one.
 If it isn’t, never fear!
 It is far better to wait a bit for the perfect practice than to settle for something that is not quite right – and then feel you need to search again in two years.
 See: 3 ways to determine if that's the right practice for you.